 SUCURI is specialized in website antivirus and firewall.
-They help you to stop hack attempts, stop DDoS attack, clean hack and complete security to your website.
+They help you to stop hack attempts, stop a DDoS attack, clean hack and complete security to your website.
 Including brute force attack protection.

 WordPress security by SUCURI is probably the only thing you need to secure your WordPress website from Brute Force and many other security vulnerabilities.
 The good thing about SUCURI is it supports many other platforms like Joomla, Drupal, Magento, PHP so in case you change the website technology in the future, you don’t need to spend another $$ for security.

 One of the popular CDN and security provider.
 Cloudflare WAF is included in the PRO plan, which cost $20 per month.